-Stretched networks refer to the concept of being able to extend a local area network over layer networks.
+Stretched networks refer to the concept of being able to extend a local area network with overlay networking.
 In the case of mobile hotspots, the local hotspot network is extended to the cloud, via the overlay network, to have access to a static IP address.
-In effect the terminating side of the overlay tunnel (in the cloud) will have a static IP address and that IP address can be mapped onto the mobile hotspot, and therefore acting as if it is the static IP of the hotspot.
-This is interesting use case where even though the sim cards in the mobile hotspot does not have static IPs, the device itself will have access to a static IP and can leverage that to connect to the Internet.
+In effect the terminating side of the overlay tunnel (in the cloud) will have a static IP address and that IP address can be mapped onto the mobile hotspot, therefore acting as if it is the static IP of the hotspot.
+This is an interesting use case where even though the SIM cards in the mobile hotspot do not have static IPs, the device itself will have access to a static IP and can leverage that to connect to the Internet.
 Therefore corporate applications that depend on static IP addresses can be deployed and used.

 What if you are in a vehicle?

-How about when the use case is to provide Internet connectivity to moving vehicles.
-This can be a mobile hotspot providing Internet access to passengers of a train/bus or providing real-time application capabilities to specialty vehicles (such as live video transmission for broadcasting or surveillance video for law enforcement).
-In these situations, the performance ranking of the mobile hotspots really come down to the advanced algorithms inside the mobile hotspot.
+How about when the use case is to provide Internet connectivity to moving vehicles?
+This can be a mobile hotspot providing Internet access to passengers of a train or bus, or providing real-time application capabilities to specialty vehicles (such as live video transmission for broadcasting or surveillance video for law enforcement).
+In these situations, the performance ranking of the mobile hotspots really comes down to the advanced algorithms inside the mobile hotspot.
 With the right technology, magical results, such as supporting broadcast quality HD video can be achieved even in the harshest environments.

 Cahit Akin, CEO, Mushroom Networks, Inc.